 The medium point for home runs was 348.
 The gap between 557th place and 1557th place in a 2,112-team format was 47 home runs or 0.12089 points per home run in a single league.

-A team needed to get 114 stolen bases to finish at the medium point last season.
-The gap between 500 spots in the overall standing in either direction was 32 stolen bases.
-This equates to each steal being worth 0.210438 points in the standings.
+A team needs to get 114 stolen bases to finish at the medium point last season.
+The gap between 500 spots in the overall standing in either direction was 32 stolen bases leading to each steal being worth 0.210438 points in roto formats.

-By using these totals, a fantasy owner can easily see which players had the most value last season.
+Using these totals, a fantasy owner can easily see which players had the most value last season.
 It is a tool that will help you when you are making future decisions.
 The real trick is to create these values for this year’s projections.
 By understanding the player pool and each player’s value within each category, a fantasy owner can make better draft decisions.
 Here’s a look at the chart for both batters and pitchers to show power points gained or lost in each category within a league environment in 2019 (again, I'm not using 2020 data due to a small sample size):

-On the downside, a batter would have to hit .210 to cost a team two points in the standings along with 40 runs, eight HRs, 40 RBI, and no SBs.
-A pitcher would need to get five wins, no saves, 5.00 ERA, 1.41 WHIP, and 110 Ks to cost his team 1.5 points in the standings in each category.
+On the downside, a batter would have to hit .210 to cost a team two points in the standings along 40 runs, eight home runs, 40 RBI, and no steals.
+A pitcher would need to get five wins, no saves, 5.00 ERA, 1.41 WHIP, and 110 strikeouts to cost his team 1.5 points in each category's standing.